Stacey Abrams will not run for Senate, source says

 Abrams met with Senate Democratic leader Chuck Schumer on Monday to inform him of her plans.

-The official, speaking on condition of anonymity, said Abrams will focus on her voting rights project for now.
-She has not decided whether she will seek any other office at this time.
+The official, speaking on condition of anonymity, said Abrams will focus on her voting rights project.
+She has not decided whether to seek any other office at this time.

-Abrams is considered a rising star in Democratic politics despite being defeated in a hotly contested gubernatorial race in Georgia last year.
+Abrams is considered a rising star in Democratic politics.
+A former Georgia state House minority leader, Abrams rose to national prominence last year during a closely fought gubernatorial bid.
+Abrams, who would have been the first African American woman ever elected governor, narrowly lost the race in the reliably red state.

+She refused to concede the race amid significant controversy over the way the election was conducted -- a process overseen by her opponent, now-Gov. Brian Kemp, who was Georgia's secretary of state at the time.
+She eventually acknowledged defeat but has consistently said in the months following the vote that she believes it "was a stolen election."